akinwilson/dcbay/README.md

 ./iac/utils/crreate-s3-tf-backend-bucket.sh
 ```
 ******
-*********Note: this bucket has been created without terraform.
+**Note**: this bucket has been created **without** terraform.
 Hence, you must manage and track it on your own.
 Deleting it when you stop hosting the site.
 For this, a script is provide.

 Next, we need to use the [ssh](https://en.wikipedia.org/wiki/Secure_Shell) protocol to securely connect to our [EC2](https://aws.amazon.com/ec2/) instance in order to transfer over our application code.
 This workflow does not follow [gitOps](https://about.gitlab.com/topics/gitops/) design principals but still, it allows for the deployment.
 The command for this will look something like: